-The Bank follows the Individual Liquidity Adequacy Assessment (ILAA) part of the PRA rulebook in stress testing both liquidity and funding needs under a range of severe but plausible scenarios.
-A Contingency Funding Plan (CFP) is included within the Recovery Plan (RP).
+The Bank adopts the Individual Liquidity Adequacy Assessment (ILAA) part of the PRA rulebook in stress testing both liquidity and funding needs under a range of severe but plausible scenarios.
+A Contingency Funding Plan (CFP) is included in the Recovery Plan (RP).
 The ZBUK Board signs off on annual assessments to attest that the Bank has sufficient funding and liquidity resources.

-In addition to extremely High-Quality Liquid Assets (HQLA) in the form of US treasury bills and UK gilts, the Bank maintains nostro balances, invests in short term money market deposits and has non-HQLA bonds available for sale (AFS).
-This mix of liquid assets provides readily available cash, along with both saleable and repo-able bonds to meet outflow needs.
+In addition to extremely High-Quality Liquid Assets (HQLA) that are held as US treasury bills and UK gilts, the Bank maintains nostro balances, invests in short term money market deposits and holds non-HQLA bonds available for sale (AFS).
+This mix of liquid assets provides readily available cash, along with both saleable and bonds that can easily be repoed to meet outflow needs.